RasiFederico/Juan-Meme-Generator/README.md

 # Juan-Meme-Generator
+## Requirements
+To use this programm you need to install a few libraries:
+- Bing Image Downloader (bing_image_downloader)
+- PIL (pillow)

 ## An app that generates Juan-like memes googling "Animals stuck in weird places" and adding a common spanish name.
 LOL
 Welcome to Juan Meme Generator v1.0 made by Federico Rasi This app can make weird images similar to the horse 'Juan Meme'